frosty6742/frozen-slimes/README.md

 ## Hi everyone, this is a slime vr project to create slime cases that are similar to the official cases but fit all the diy components.

-## This is a work in progress and I havent gotten my pcbs yet to test!
+## This is a work in progress, PCBS have been tested and do work!

 ### contact: lynxo#7417